Python: Deploying your Python code to production

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use Python cloud solution that provides a host of benefits, including:
+Stackhero offers a ready-to-use Python cloud solution designed to simplify your deployments:

-• Deploy your application in seconds with a simple git push.
+• Deploy your application to production within seconds using a simple git push.

 • Deployment with a simple git push

-To deploy your code to Stackhero, follow these steps:
+To deploy, follow these steps:

-1. Retrieve your public key using:
+1. Retrieve your public SSH key:

 cat ~/.ssh/id_*.pub